Free Auto Insurance Comparison

-This coverage would pay for use of a rental car, should a policy holder be found at fault for an accident.
-If another driver hits the policyholder, the other parties insurance would pay the cost of the rental car.
+This coverage would pay for use of a rental car, when the insured vehicle is unusable due to a comprehensive or collision claim.
+If another driver hits the policyholder, the other party’s insurance would pay the cost of the rental car.

 Specialized Motorcycle Insurance Laws

 In addition to the general coverages listed above, motorcycle policies also have one major difference.
 In most parts of the country, motorcycles cannot be driven all year long, so policies have a lay-up option.